+Debt securities classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Debt securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.